MediaComem/comem-webdev/subjects/ssh/README.md

 #### Example: symmetric encryption with AES (decryption)

 The resulting `ciphertext.aes` file cannot be decrypted without the key.
-Executing the following command pipeline and entering the same key as before ("changeme") when prompted will decrypt it:
+Executing the following command pipeline and entering the same key as before when prompted will decrypt it:

 ```bash
 $> cat ciphertext.aes | openssl aes-256-cbc -d